RecoilGaming/Project-APCS/journals/P5_Takeuchi_Toshiki_Journal.md

 ## 5/28/25 ~10 min
 I decided to use disunity transform as a wrapper of AffineTransform, so I replaced AffineTransform in Sprite.java to Transform.

+## 5/30/25 ~15 min
+I made the global location cached inside node 2D, since only tracking local transform created a lot of hassle when we needed global transform just for one time.
+Now, collision code can depend on global transform and physics engine does not have to calculate global transform for every tick.